-The Week magazine is a firm favourite here in the Moneymagpie office.
+The Week magazine is a firm favourite in the Moneymagpie office.
 There’s no jargon, no waffle – just an entertaining overview of all the stories that people are talking about.

 4. Free gigs

 Also, sites such as ClashMusic provide updates on free gigs from bigger artists so it’s worthwhile keeping an eye out for your fave bands and singers on those too.

 5. Free cinema

-Sign up to See Film First and you could get the chance to see films before they’re released for free.
+Sign up to Show Film First and you could get the chance to see films before they’re released for free.
 Once you’ve signed up you’ll receive emails with a screening code which you can enter into the website to receive the free tickets.
 Others such as Free Cinema Tickets and Free Movies UK offer similar preview screenings so it’s worth signing up to both to get as many freebies as you can.

 7. get free books by reviewing them